theobald-software/theobald-software.github.io/content/_en/xtract-is/table-cdc/extract-table-cdc.md

 - If the option **[Extract table on first run]** in the Xtract Table CDC component is not active, the extracted table is empty.

 {: .box-note }
-**Note:** When running the extraction regularly the content of the log table in SAP is extracted and written to the destination.
+**Note:** When running the extraction regularly the content of the SAP log table is extracted.
-The content of the log table in SAP is cleared after every successful run of the extraction.
+The content of the SAP log table is cleared after every successful run of the extraction.
 Data that was not extracted is not cleared.

 <!---